zostay/RakuWAPI/README.md

     }
 ```

-In detail, an application MUST return a [Promise](http://doc.perl6.org/type/Promise) or an object that may coerce into a Promise (i.e., it has a `Promise` method that takes no arguments and returns a Promise object).
-This Promise MUST be kept with a Capture or object that coerces into a Capture (e.g., a [List](http://doc.perl6.org/type/List) or an [Array](http://doc.perl6.org/type/Array)).
+An application MUST return a [Promise](http://doc.perl6.org/type/Promise).
+This Promise MUST be kept with a Capture or something that can be treated as a positional Capture (e.g., a [List](http://doc.perl6.org/type/List) or an [Array](http://doc.perl6.org/type/Array)).
 It MUST contain 3 positional arguments, which are, respectively, the status code, the list of headers, and the message body.
 These are each defined as follows:

   * The status code MUST be an [Int](http://doc.perl6.org/type/Int) or object that coerces to an Int.
 It MUST be a valid HTTP status code.